Frankly My Dear

 Sam Wilson

-Question for those who've read WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers: what did you think of ray-tracing?
+Has anyone else read WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers?
+I'd love to discuss webgpu!

 Sam Wilson